-As a marketer, your strategic goal is to establish a durable advantage over your competitors by making your brand the category leader—first in awareness, then in preference, and ultimately in market share.
+Whether you're a team member of a marketing department, an in-house agency, or a marketing services agency, your primary goal is to establish a durable advantage over your competitors by making your brand, or your client's brand, the category leader—first in awareness, then in preference, and ultimately in market share.
 That's what we're talking about, when we talk about brand equity.

-Like so many aspects of marketing, the process of building and sustaining brand equity is a long journey, and it helps to have clear, measurable signs that your efforts are moving the brand in the right direction.
-This is particularly the case for distributed brands, where marketing communications aren't just generated by a headquarters team, but also hundreds or thousands of franchisees, dealers or sales agents in the field.
+Building and sustaining brand equity is a long journey, and it helps to have clear, measurable signs that your efforts are moving the brand in the right direction.
+This is particularly the case for distributed brands, where marketing communications aren't just generated by a headquarters team, but also hundreds or thousands of franchisees, dealers or agents in the field.

 To help you on your journey, this post provides an overview of the 6 most practical ways to measure brand equity, with a particular focus on the use of those tools and techniques in distributed brand communities.

 The challenge, of course, is to separate out what portion of these numbers stems from brand equity specifically.
 Take revenues, for instance: your sales team will no doubt claim that 100% of those revenues derive from their efforts.
 But does that analysis take into account the role that your brand awareness played in getting the sales team in the door in the first place?
-Or does it factor in the customer's preference for your brand, which helped the sales team to resist discounting and hold the line on a premium price?
+Or the frequency with which your customers make repeat purchases of your products?
 By taking the time to assess your brand equity in the six dimensions discussed in this post, you can argue more convincingly for the role that your brand equity efforts have played in your company's most important KPIs—and to fight for the investments that the maintenance of brand equity requires.

 1. Brand Awareness